Unleash/unleash/docs/user_guide/activation-strategies.md

 - **groupId** is used to ensure that different toggles will **hash differently** for the same user.
 The groupId defaults to _feature toggle name_, but the use can override it to _correlate rollout_ of multiple feature toggles.
 - **rollout** The percentage (0-100) you want to enable the feature toggle for.

+This strategy has the following modelling name in the code:

+- **flexibleRollout**

 ### Customize stickiness (beta)

-By enabling the stickiness option on a custom context field you can use it together with the flexible rollout strategy.
+By enabling the stickiness option on a custom context field you can use it together with the gradual rollout strategy.
 This will guarantee a consistent behavior for specific values of this context field.
 NB! this feature is currently only supported by the following SDKs:

 - [unleash-client-node](https://github.com/Unleash/unleash-client-node) (from v3.6.0)

+## IPs

+The remote address strategy activates a feature toggle for remote addresses defined in the IP list.
+We occasionally use this strategy to enable a feature only for IPs in our office network.

+**Parameters**

+- IPs - _List of IPs to enable the feature for._

+This strategy has the following modelling name in the code:

+- **remoteAddress**

+## Hostnames

+The application hostname strategy activates a feature toggle for client instances with a hostName in the `hostNames` list.

+**Parameters**

+- hostNames - _List of hostnames to enable the feature toggle for._

+This strategy has the following modelling name in the code:

+- **applicationHostname**

-## gradualRolloutUserId
+## gradualRolloutUserId (DEPRECATED from v4) - Use Gradual rollout instead

 The `gradualRolloutUserId` strategy gradually activates a feature toggle for logged-in users.
 Stickiness is based on the user ID.
 The strategy guarantees that the same user gets the same experience every time across devices.
 It also assures that a user which is among the first 10% will also be among the first 20% of the users.
 That way, we ensure the users get the same experience, even if we gradually increase the number of users exposed to a particular feature.
 To achieve this, we hash the user ID and normalize the hash value to a number between 1 and 100 with a simple modulo operator.